Metaljisawa/OptimizationWindowsV1/README.md

 # Warning !

 I do not take responsibility for what may happen to your system.
 This is at your own risk.
+Think to check the Ninite part (programm that make you install automatically few programms) and adapt it to what you need/use/want.

 # How To Run the OptimizationWindowsV1.ps1 file :